-If you want your logo to last for the next 100 years, don’t buy into adding something to it that would fade out eventually.
+If you want your logo to last for the next 100 years, don’t buy into adding something that would eventually fade out.

-The Continental Valet Services features a key in its logo design.
-This is a bad idea to go for if longevity is sought because many modern cars don’t come with a key.
+Continental Valet Services features a key in its logo design.
+Unfortunately, this is a bad idea if longevity is sought because many modern cars don’t come with a key.

-Horses, on the other hand, won’t fade out, of course, but the polygon art style might not be a trendy option to go for in the years to come.
+Horses, on the other hand, will stay strong, of course, but the polygon art style might not be a trendy option to go for in the years to come.

 06. Keep It Simple And Balanced